13-14 November | At Six Hotel | Stockholm

 Why should you attend Innovate2019?

 We get it.
 You’re extremely busy and visiting Sweden in chilly November isn’t exactly on your bucket list.
 But what if you could be a part of something that will evolve the way your business does everything?
-What if you could engage with the world’s top minds on the future of discrete manufacturing and build relationships with other thought leaders and innovators from the world’s most valuable brands?
+What if you could engage with the world’s top minds on the future of manufacturing and build relationships with other thought leaders and innovators from the world’s most valuable brands?

 “The challenge is clear: OEMs must simultaneously optimize the performance of their break-fix service businesses to meet the evolving demand of their customers while simultaneously developing and deploying new business models and technology to enable the transition to selling products-as-a-service.”